-As you may know already, the deleted data from your hard drive can be recovered using some data recovery software, with little bit of effort.
-However, some times you don’t want your private data to be recovered or you simply wanted to make it very hard to recover your personal data.
-Some people might recover your data and misuse them for their own benefit.
+There are plenty of free and paid software available to recover the deleted data from a hard drive.
+You may not want your personal data to be recovered or you simply wants to make it harder to recover the data.
+Because, someone might recover and misuse the data for their own benefit.
 So, it is very important that you must remove all personal, official, or any kind of important data before selling or exchanging your old hard drive.
 This brief tutorial describes how to securely and permanently delete your data in Linux.

 Securely And Permanently Delete Your Data In Linux

 Like I already mentioned, secure-delete package provides the following four utilities to securely erase file/folder, disk, swap, and memory of your Linux system.

 - sfill - Secure free disk and inode space wiper

 Let us discuss the usage of each command with examples.

 srm is used to erase your files and folders securely and permanently, so the data can't be recovered by data recovery software, law enforcement or any other threats.